 alt attribute values.

-alt attributes are also sometimes known as null alt attributes.
+alt attributes are also sometimes known as null

 Provide a text alternative for complex images such as charts, graphs, and maps.

-1.1.1 Non-text Content Opens In A New Window - Is there plain text which lists points on the map or sections of a flowchart?
+1.1.1 Non-text Content Opens In A New Window - Is there plain text that lists points on the map or sections of a flowchart?
 Describe all visible information.
 This includes graph axes, data points and labels, and the overall point the graphic is communicating.